The Los Angeles Post

 โ€œYunseo Chung has engaged in concerning conduct, including when she was arrested by NYPD during a pro-Hamas protest at Barnard College,โ€ the spokesperson said. โ€œChung will have an opportunity to present her case before an immigration judge.โ€

-Chungโ€™s attorneys asked the court to stop the government from enforcing any immigration action against their client and to declare the policy of โ€œtargeting noncitizens for removal based on First Amendment protected speech and advocacy for Palestinian rightsโ€ as unconstitutional.
+Chungโ€™s attorneys asked the court to stop the defendants from enforcing any immigration action against their client and to declare the policy of โ€œtargeting noncitizens for removal based on First Amendment protected speech and advocacy for Palestinian rightsโ€ as unconstitutional.

 โ€œThe governmentโ€™s actions are an unprecedented and unjustifiable assault on First Amendment and other rights, one that cannot stand basic legal scrutiny.
-Simply put, immigration enforcement โ€” here, immigration detention and threatened deportation โ€” may not be used as a tool to punish noncitizen speakers who express political views disfavored by the current administration,โ€ Chungโ€™s attorneys say in the lawsuit.
+Simply put, immigration enforcement โ€” here, immigration detention and threatened deportation โ€” may not be used as a tool to punish noncitizen speakers who express political views disfavored by the current administration,โ€ Chungโ€™s attorney say in the lawsuit.

-While immigration law gives the secretary of state โ€œwide latitudeโ€ to refuse entry or deport noncitizens if there are reasonable grounds for โ€œpotentially serious adverse foreign policy consequences for the United States,โ€ the statute forbids this action if it is based on โ€œpast, current or expected beliefsโ€ that โ€œwould be lawful with the United States,โ€ the lawsuit says.
+While immigration law gives the Secretary of State โ€œwide latitudeโ€ to refuse entry or deport non-citizens if there are reasonable grounds for โ€œpotentially serious adverse foreign policy consequences for the United States,โ€ the statute forbids this action if it is based on โ€œpast, current or expected beliefsโ€ that โ€œwould be lawful with the United States,โ€ the lawsuit says.

 According to the DHS spokesperson, ICE Homeland Security Investigations โ€œwill investigate individuals engaged in activities in support of Hamas, a foreign terrorist organization,โ€ and depending on their findings, โ€œthe Department of State may make a determination which may result in visa revocation or other action impacting the immigration status of an alien in the US.โ€ From this designation, ICE will take โ€œtake appropriate enforcement actions,โ€ they said.